Last Updated: July 22, 2021

 (a) shall Use and Disclose PHI as necessary or appropriate to perform the Services, and as provided in Sections 2.7, 2.8, 2.9, 2.11, and 2.12 of this BAA;

 (b) shall Disclose PHI to Provider upon request;

 (c) may, as necessary for the proper management and administration of its business or to carry out its legal responsibilities:

 (i) Use PHI; and

 (ii) Disclose PHI if the Disclosure is required by law, or Business Associate obtains reasonable written assurances from the person to whom the information is Disclosed that the PHI will be held confidentially and Used or further Disclosed only as required by law or for the purpose for which it was Disclosed to the person, and the person agrees to notify Business Associate of any instances of which the person is aware that the confidentiality of the PHI has been breached.

-(d) shall mitigate, to the extent practicable, any harmful effect that is known to Business Associate of an Unauthorized Use or Disclosure of PHI in violation of the requirements of this Business Associate Agreement.
+(d) shall mitigate, to the extent practicable, any harmful effect that is known to Business Associate of an Unauthorized Use or Disclosure of PHI in violation of the requirements of this BAA.

 Business Associate shall not Use or Disclose PHI for any other purpose.
 Specifically, the Business Associate shall not de-identify PHI and/or use de-identified PHI in any way (including but not limited to aggregate data) other than as agreed in writing between the Parties.